 What is Europe Semester?

 Europe Semester couples intensive study with first-hand experience of the places and people that have shaped European history and cultures.
 You will travel widely, read, research, and write extensively, and learn from experts and everyday people from across Europe.
-Your courses will fulfill four Common Inquiries requirements from Westmont's General Education program, but your academic experience will be much more than meeting requirements.
+Your courses will fulfill Common Inquiries requirements from Westmont's General Education program, but your academic experience will be much more than meeting requirements.